MicrosoftDocs/Devices-docs/surface/microsoft-surface-brightness-control.md

 *Release Date: 3 May 2023*<br>
 This version of Surface Brightness Control adds support for the following:
-- New policy setting: AlwaysAllowBrightenEnabled
+- New Registry setting: AlwaysAllowBrightenEnabled

 ### Version 1.16.137<br>